What is Regulation 18?

 The council never listens: does my opinion even count?

-Yes: the Issues and Options consultation we are running now has already considered comments made at earlier stages of the development of the Local Plan.
+Yes: the Issues and Options consultation already considered comments made at earlier stages of the development of the Local Plan.

 When is the public consultation?